Which of the following correctly lists the main steps of the scie... | Channels for Pearson+

 1

-Step 1: Understand the scientific method as a systematic process used by scientists to explore observations, answer questions, and test hypotheses.
+Step 1: Begin by understanding the scientific method, which is a systematic process used by scientists to explore observations, answer questions, and test hypotheses.

-Step 2: Recognize the main steps of the scientific method: Observation, Hypothesis, Experiment, Data Analysis, and Conclusion.
+Step 2: Recognize the correct order of the main steps in the scientific method: Observation, Hypothesis, Experiment, Data Analysis, and Conclusion.

-Step 3: Observation involves identifying a phenomenon or problem and gathering information about it.
+Step 3: Observation is the first step, where scientists gather information about phenomena or events using their senses or tools.

-Step 4: Hypothesis is a testable and falsifiable statement that provides a possible explanation for the observation.
+Step 4: Hypothesis follows observation, where scientists propose a testable explanation or prediction based on the observations.

-Step 5: Experiment is the process of testing the hypothesis through controlled procedures, followed by Data Analysis to interpret the results and Conclusion to summarize findings.
+Step 5: Experiment comes next, where scientists design and conduct tests to evaluate the hypothesis, followed by Data Analysis to interpret the results, and finally Conclusion to summarize findings and determine if the hypothesis is supported or refuted.

 Related Videos